PierreSenellart/provsql/doc/source/dev/aggregation.rst

    section above.

-Nothing else needs to change: the query rewriter, the :sqlfunc:`provenance_aggregate` SQL function, the :cfunc:`agg_token` composite type, and the :cfunc:`aggregation_evaluate` SQL dispatcher all operate on OIDs and metadata, so they pick up new aggregates automatically once steps 1--4 are in place.
+Nothing else needs to change: the query rewriter, the :sqlfunc:`provenance_aggregate` SQL function, and the :cfunc:`agg_token` composite type all operate on OIDs and metadata, so they pick up new aggregates automatically once steps 1--4 are in place.